-Gymnastics often train to be able to perform this exercise and often incorporate the stand with a movement which brings the legs down, raises the bottom and brings the legs through to handstand.
+Gymnasts often train this exercise and incorporate the stand with a movement that brings the legs down, raises the bottom and brings the legs through to handstand.
 Such a move demonstrate ultimate control of both balance and strength.

-Similar to the Nakayam Planche, the Manna is even harder.
-This exercise requires a tremendous amount of flexibility in the shoulder and well as exerting very high levels of pressure on the same area.
+Similar to the Nakayama Planche, the Manna is even harder.
+This exercise requires a tremendous amount of flexibility in the shoulders as well as exerting very high levels of pressure on the same area.

 8. One finger pull up

 The amount of strength and confidence you must have in your finger to be able to do this is just shocking.
-Anyone who can do this will find themselves as part of an elite group that few can say they are in.
+Anyone who can do this will find themselves in an elite group few people can brag about being a part of.
 Incredible!

 This is very similar to the one armed handstand but this just puts you to the ultimate test.
 This exercise involved balancing on a narrow pole lifted off the group.
 This is the ultimate test of balance, confidence, arms and shoulder strength.
 Failures get one almighty face plant.